View this page as a pdf

 - Virtual Evals

 Individual interview with a panel of up to three: physician, faculty, staff, or student.
 Interviews are a half-hour long.
 Interviewer has the option of reviewing the application beforehand.
 In addition to the traditional interview, students will also participate in two Multiple Mini Interview stations.
 Students will have one minute to read a scenario and five minutes to speak with a standardized patient at each station.
-Students are asked to briefly answer a question.
+Students are asked to briefly answer a written question.
 Students should expect to spend the day on campus.

 - Supplemental application required?
 Yes